jamesheald/COIN/README.md

 ```
 ### Integrating out observation noise

-The actual observation noise that a participant perceives is unknown.
+The actual observation noise that a participant did or will perceive is unknown.
 Hence, rather than performing a single run of a simulation conditioned on a particular noise sequence, multiple runs can be performed, each conditioned on a different noise sequence.
 The inferences associated with these runs can then be averaged.
 Use the R property to specify the number of runs to perform.
 For example, to perform 2 runs:
 ```
 obj.R = 2;
 [S,w] = obj.run_COIN;